 This is probably the most important thing you can do to ensure your BJJ knee injury doesn’t re-activate, or you don’t get a new one.
 As you come back on the mats, you should know one thing – no rolling for at least two weeks, regardless of how ready you feel.
 In my academy, this is the norm for any injury.

 Your return on the mats is going to be purely technical for at least one week.
-After that time, if you and your instructor feel like you’re okay, you could do some light drills, to see how your knee reacts to a faster pace.
+After that time, if you and your instructor feel like you’re okay, you could do some light drills, to see how your knee reacts at a faster pace.
 Flow rolling, with the instructor only, will follow.

 After at least two weeks you can think about position sparring if there was no discomfort during the previous phases of your reintroduction.
 One or two weeks of position sparring with no issues will mean a complete return to rolling, although I’d refrain from takedowns for the time being if I were you.